Kristaps Porziņģis: 2015–16: Rookie season

 On 30 July 2015, Porziņģis signed his rookie-scale contract with the Knicks.
-On 28 October 2015, he scored 16 points in his NBA debut, leading New York to a 122–97 season-opening win over the Milwaukee Bucks.
-He was 3 of 11 from the field and 9 of 12 from the line.
-On 21 November 2015, he had 24 points, 14 rebounds and seven blocked shots to lead the Knicks to a 107–102 victory over the Houston Rockets, becoming the first 20-year-old to post such a stat line in a single game since Shaquille O'Neal in 1992–93.
+On 28 October, Porziņģis scored 16 points in his NBA debut, leading New York to a 122–97 season-opening victory over the Milwaukee Bucks.
+He was 3-of-11 from the field and 9-of-12 from the line.
+On 21 November, Porziņģis had 24 points, 14 rebounds, and seven blocked shots to lead the Knicks to a 107–102 victory over the Houston Rockets, becoming the first 20-year-old to post such a stat line in a single game since Shaquille O'Neal in 1992–93, and the first rookie to reach those totals since Tim Duncan in 1998.

-He became the first rookie to reach those totals since Tim Duncan in 1998.
-On 3 December 2015, he was named Eastern Conference Rookie of the Month for games played in October and November.
+On 3 December 2015, Porziņģis was named Eastern Conference Rookie of the Month for games played in October and November.
 He ranked third among all rookies in scoring (13.7 ppg) and was second in rebounding (9.3 rpg) and blocked shots (1.89 bpg) for October and November.
-He went on to claim Eastern Conference Rookie of the Month honours for December and January as well.
+Porziņģis also went on to claim Eastern Conference Rookie of the Month honours for December and January.
 On 12 February 2016, he scored 30 points for Team World in the Rising Stars Challenge.
-On 23 March 2016, he tied a then career high with 29 points and grabbed 10 rebounds in a 115–107 win over the Chicago Bulls.
-He was one point short of becoming the first rookie since Patrick Ewing to put up 30 points and 10 rebounds in one game for the Knicks.
+On 23 March, Porziņģis tied a then career-high with 29 points and grabbed 10 rebounds in a 115–107 win over the Chicago Bulls.
+He was one point short of becoming the first rookie since Patrick Ewing to put up 30 points and 10 rebounds in a single game for the Knicks.

 Porziņģis appeared in 72 of the Knicks' 82 games in 2015–16, missing the final seven games of the season due to a right shoulder strain.
 He finished with averages of 14.3 points, 7.3 rebounds, 1.3 assists and 1.9 blocks per game.
 Porziņģis finished second in the NBA Rookie of the Year Award voting behind winner Karl-Anthony Towns, and earned NBA All-Rookie First Team honors.